 Are you thinking about moving to Simi Valley, CA?
 Are you already in the Los Angeles area and looking for a change?
 Simi Valley is one of the most beautiful, family-friendly suburbs you’ll find along the entire Pacific coast.

-Catering to a wide assortment of residents, the city is located in Ventura County and has been ranked on numerous occasions as one of the happiest places in the United States.
+Catering to a wide assortment of residents, the city is located in Ventura County close to Thousand Oaks and has been ranked on numerous occasions as one of the happiest places in the United States.
 Known for its safe neighborhoods and being home to the Ronald Reagan Presidential Library, it is widely loved by both locals and visitors.

 If you are looking at the possibility of living in a Los Angeles suburb, we’ve put together this list of eight reasons why you should consider moving to Simi Valley.
 Between its beautiful terrain and quiet communities, you’ll quickly find it is one of the greatest options for people of all ages and lifestyles.